❤️ Now Free! Learn More

 • Direct questions remain unanswered, and you feel you're getting "canned" responses, often telling you what a wonderful unique person you are.

-• They are insistent about switching correspondence to their off-site e-mail address or Instant Messenger rather than staying on VeggieConnection.com.
-(We only accept scam reports due to on-line correspondence.
+• They are insistent about switching correspondence to their off-site e-mail address or other platform rather than staying on VeggieConnection.com.
+(We can only verify scam reports from on-line correspondence.
 Please keep your correspondence on VeggieConnection.com.)

-• The other party mentions that they are currently out of the country feeding orphans in Africa.
+• The other party mentions that they are currently out of the country for an extended period.

 • They ask for, or hint, for money.